Kanye West Defends ‘Slavery Was A Choice’ Comments On Chicago Radio Show

 “I don’t know if I properly apologized for how that slave comment made people feel.
 So I want to take this moment to say I’m sorry for hurting.
 I’m sorry for the ‘one, two’ effect of the MAGA hat into the slave comment, and I’m sorry for people who felt let down by that moment,” said West.

-He said the incident showed him “how much black people love [him]”.
+He said the incident showed him “how much black people love [him].”